-The Founders Circle, our first donors who launched The Guelph Community Foundation, were comprised of 40 individuals and corporations in our community.
+The Founders Circle, are the first donors who launched The Guelph Community Foundation - they were comprised of 40 individuals and corporations in our community.
 “We wanted to offer a unique way for caring people to fulfill their charitable interests and strengthen our community”, states Ken Hammill, Guelph resident and Founder of The Guelph Community Foundation.

 2017: Our largest granting year with over $704,000 granted to the community.
 Released our third Vital Signs Report, with over 139 funds and $14.4 million total assests under management.